subjektify/website/docs/reference/subjekt/model.md

 # The Subjekt Model

 The Subjekt model describes the Subjekt semantic model and the files used to create it.
-Subjekt models are used to describe smart contracts, subjects and data structures.
+Subjekt models are used to describe data structures, smart contracts, services, and subjects.

 ## Subjekt Overview